zcattacz/PJON_wiki/Troubleshooting.md

 * Accuracy ( packets sent / packets received with mistakes ratio)

 ###Communication inaccurate or absent
 Slow communication speed, a lot of CRC detected mistakes and / or channel often busy.

-Really common issues:
+Here you can find a list of really common issues that can lead to this problem:
   * If necessary (wire medium for example) use common ground for every device.
   * Wrong pin configuration in code.
   * Physical wiring configuration.